 - 9.16.6.3 In combination carriers the arrangement to isolate IGS from the slop tanks shall consist of blank flanges. - 9.16.6.4 Pipe outlets discharging inert gas into the cargo tanks shall be located in the upper part. - 9.16.6.5 A gas regulating valve shall be fitted in the inert gas supply main.
 It shall be capable of automatically regulating the flow of inert gas to the cargo tanks as referred to in 9.16.8.8 unless means are provided to automatically control the speed of the inert gas blowers. - 9.16.6.6 If a connection is fitted between the inert gas supply main and the cargo system, arrangements shall be made to ensure an effective isolation having regard to the large pressure difference which may exist between the systems.
+It shall consist of two shut-off valves, the valve on the cargo main being of a non-return type, and an arrangement to vent the space between the valves in a safe manner or an arrangement consisting of a spool-piece with associated blanks.

+As an example, the arrangements to ensure an effective isolation of the inert gas main from the cargo system required by the Rules are shown in Fig. 9.16.6.6.

+Fig. 9.16.6.6

-It shall consist of two shut-off valves, the valve on the cargo main being of a non-return type, and an arrangement to vent the space between the valves in a safe manner or an arrangement consisting of a spool-piece with associated blanks. - 9.16.6.7 Piping systems shall be so laid as to prevent the accumulation of cargo or water in the pipelines under all normal conditions. - 9.16.6.8 Suitable arrangements shall be provided for the safe venting of the section of the line between the valves referred to in 9.16.5.5 and 9.16.6.5 in case when the first of these valves is closed. - 9.16.6.9 The diameter of the pipes shall be such as to ensure the gas flow rate in any section of the piping to be not more than 40 m/s. - 9.16.6.10 The piping from the gas scrubber to the blowers and recirculation lines as well as drain pipe of gas scrubbing and cooling system shall be lined with corrosion-resistant coating. - 9.16.6.11 An arrangement shall be provided to connect the inert gas main to the external supply of inert gas.
-The arrangement shall consist of a branch with a flange joint DN 250 mm fitted forward of the non-return valve specified in 9.16.6.5.
+- 9.16.6.7 Piping systems shall be so laid as to prevent the accumulation of cargo or water in the pipelines under all normal conditions. - 9.16.6.8 Suitable arrangements shall be provided for the safe venting of the section of the line between the valves referred to in 9.16.5.5 and 9.16.6.5 in case when the first of these valves is closed. - 9.16.6.9 The diameter of the pipes shall be such as to ensure the gas flow rate in any section of the piping to be not more than 40 m/s.

-Flange design shall comply with the requirements of 2.4.3.

-- 9.16.6.12 The inert gas supply main may be used for the venting of the cargo tanks. - 9.16.7 Instruments and alarms. - 9.16.7.1 On the discharge side of gas blowers, instruments shall be provided for continuous indication of the inert gas temperature and pressure. - 9.16.7.2 Instrumentation shall be fitted for continuously indicating and permanently recording, when the inert gas is being supplied: - .1 the pressure of the inert gas supply main forward of the non-return devices required by 9.16.5.1; - .2 the oxygen content of the inert gas in the inert gas supply main on the discharge side of the gas blowers.
+- 9.16.6.10 The piping from the gas scrubber to the blowers and recirculation lines as well as drain pipe of gas scrubbing and cooling system shall be lined with corrosion-resistant coating. - 9.16.6.11 An arrangement shall be provided to connect the inert gas main to the external supply of inert gas.
+The arrangement shall consist of a flange with bolt connections for a pipe with nominal diameter 250 mm isolated from the inert gas main by means of a valve and fitted forward of the non-return valve specified in 9.16.6.5.
+Flange design shall comply with the requirements of 2.4.3. - 9.16.6.12 The inert gas supply main may be used for the venting of the cargo tanks. - 9.16.7 Instruments and alarms. - 9.16.7.1 On the discharge side of gas blowers, instruments shall be provided for continuous indication of the inert gas temperature and pressure. - 9.16.7.2 Instrumentation shall be fitted for continuously indicating and permanently recording, when the inert gas is being supplied: - .1 the pressure of the inert gas supply main forward of the non-return devices required by 9.16.5.1; - .2 the oxygen content of the inert gas in the inert gas supply main on the discharge side of the gas blowers.